Brutal Russian general led troops that killed civilians

 In Ukraine, prosecutors say they don’t have proof Chaiko ordered specific crimes, but it is clear that atrocities were committed under his watch.

-In June, the U.S. State Department sanctioned Russia’s 76th Guards Airborne Assault Division and its 234th Guards Airborne Assault Regiment, as well as the 64th Separate Motorized Rifle Brigade for atrocities in Bucha.
+In June, the U.S. State Department sanctioned Russia’s 76th Guards Air Assault Division and its 234th Guards Air Assault Regiment, as well as the 64th Separate Motorized Rifle Brigade for atrocities in Bucha.

 Those units were all under the ultimate command of Chaiko, Ukrainian authorities told AP.